 Sheffield United: ANOTHER injury blow for the Blades as Filip Uremovic limps off on debut against QPR

+Sheffield United: Potentially good news over Filip Uremovic after Croatian limps off on debut against QPR

 Sheffield United suffered yet ANOTHER defensive injury this evening when Filip Uremovic, their new signing, limped off around an hour into his debut for the Blades.